TSofi/Emotions-and-stress-detector/README.md

 Trained for 20 epochs, achieving ~65% test accuracy.
 Integrated with the main detection script for real-time emotion recognition.
 Note: Some emotions, such as "Disgust", are less accurately recognized due to dataset limitations.
-Model and original code available on https://github.com/TSofi In this project, the model is used in a integrated form.
+Model and original code available on [https://github.com/TSofi](https://github.com/TSofi/face-emotion-recognition) In this project, the model is used in an integrated form.

 Fatigue Detection via Facial Landmarks: